GSA/digitalgov.gov/content/posts/2015-11-09-the-content-corner-structured-content-and-the-power-of-syndication.md

   </p>

   <p>
-    <em>You’ve just finished reading the latest article from our Monday column, <a href="https://www.WHATEVER/tag/the-content-corner/">The Content Corner</a>.
+    <em>You’ve just finished reading the latest article from our Monday column, <a href="{{< relref "the-content-corner.md" >}}">The Content Corner</a>.
 This column focuses on helping solve the main content issues facing federal digital professionals, including producing enough content and making that content engaging.</em>
   </p>